creachadair/command/README.md

 for Go command-line programs.
 The design of this package is based on the way the "go" command-line tool works, but the implementation is not shared.

-This package is in a fairly early development state, and should be used with caution.
-Notably, there are no tests yet, and the API is likely to change in various incompatible ways.
+This package is in development, the API is likely to change in various ways.